ingotportal/training/ApiCodeImprovementExamples.md

 ```

-### Bonus Task
+### Coding Task

 When containers are being loaded onto a ship, there is likely to be a number of containers with all the same details but different load times.

-For an additional bonus task, we would like you to write a class that accepts an array, creates a number of containers and sets the load times.
+For an additional coding task, we would like you to write a class that accepts an array, creates a number of containers and sets the load times.
 The array will consist of four parameters:
 * number_containers - The number of parameters the user wants to create.
 Just writing new Container() for each is acceptable.
 * load_date - The load date and time of the first container.
 * interval - The interval of the containers being loaded.
 The three possible intervals are (hourly, halfHourly, quarterHourly, custom).